timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/concept/components.md

 - `MarkdownComponent` is the Angular component that we want to expose.
 - `description` is a human-readable description of the component that will be used by the LLM to understand what the component does.
 - `input` is an object that defines the inputs that the component accepts.
-In this case, it accepts a single input called `data`, which is a streaming string representing the markdown content to be displayed.
+In this case, it accepts a single input called `data`, which is a string representing the markdown content to be displayed.
 - The `s.string()` function is used to define the type of the input.

 We should mention here that Skillet, our LLM-optimized schema language, is **type safe**.